 The University of Wollongong is committed to creating a safe and respectful environment for all members of our community.
+We believe everyone has the right to feel safe and supported on campus, free from violence, abuse and harassment.

 Safe and Respectful Communities